 - If you add too much flour the dough will not be light and fluffy.
 If you have a mixer with a bread hook use it to do the kneading.

 - Put the dough in a lightly oiled bowl.
 Cover with lightly oiled plastic wrap.
-Put in a warm place to rise until doubled, 1 to 1 ½ hours
+Put in a warm place to rise until doubled, 1 to 1 ½ hours.
+(I put mine in the oven with the oven light on.)

 - While the dough is rising, boil 1 ½ cups water.